HomeArticlesGuideEnergy, Work & Power Guide

 Step 1: Kinetic Energy (Energy of Motion)

 Worked example: A 1,500 kg car traveling at 25 m/s (about 56 mph) has a kinetic energy of KE = 0.5 × 1,500 × 25² = 0.5 × 1,500 × 625 = 468,750 joules.
-If the same car speeds up to 35 m/s, its kinetic energy becomes 0.5 × 1,500 × 1,225 = 918,750 joules — nearly double, even though speed only increased by 40%.
-The Kinetic Energy Calculator computes this instantly for any mass and velocity, and is especially useful for illustrating why small increases in speed disproportionately raise crash energy.
+If the same car speeds up to 35 m/s, its kinetic energy becomes 0.5 × 1,500 × 1,225 = 918,750 joules, nearly double, even though speed only increased by 40%.
+The Kinetic Energy Calculator computes this instantly for any mass and velocity, and it's especially useful for showing why small increases in speed disproportionately raise crash energy.

 Step 2: Potential Energy (Stored Energy)

-Step 3: Work — Force Acting Over Distance
+Step 3: Work, Force Acting Over Distance

-Step 4: Power — The Rate of Doing Work
+Step 4: Power, The Rate of Doing Work

-Step 5: Torque — Rotational Force
+Step 5: Torque, Rotational Force

 Step 6: Centripetal Force in Circular Motion

 Centripetal force is the net force required to keep an object moving along a circular path, always directed toward the center of the circle, calculated as F = mv²/r, where m is mass, v is speed, and r is the radius of the circular path.
-Without this inward force, an object would fly off in a straight line (per Newton's first law) rather than curving.
+Without this inward force, an object would fly off in a straight line, per Newton's first law, rather than curving.

 Worked example: A 1,000 kg car takes a curve with a 50-meter radius at 15 m/s.
-The centripetal force required is F = (1,000 × 15²)/50 = (1,000 × 225)/50 = 4,500 N, which must be supplied by friction between the tires and the road.
-If the car speeds up to 20 m/s on the same curve, the required force jumps to (1,000 × 400)/50 = 8,000 N — nearly double, illustrating why taking a curve too fast can exceed the available tire friction and cause a skid.
+The centripetal force required is F = (1,000 × 15²)/50 = (1,000 × 225)/50 = 4,500 N, supplied by friction between the tires and the road.
+If the car speeds up to 20 m/s on the same curve, the required force jumps to (1,000 × 400)/50 = 8,000 N, nearly double, which is why taking a curve too fast can exceed the available tire friction and cause a skid.
 The Centripetal Force Calculator computes the required force for any mass, speed, and radius combination.

 Putting It Together: Conservation of Energy